 Betta fish are essentially carnivorous!
-Betta-specific fish foods are tailor-made for Bettas and are adequately high in protein and other Betta needed ingredients than the standard fish food.
-Look at the labels for ingredients such as shrimp and fish meal.
+Betta-specific fish foods are tailor-made for Bettas and are adequately high in protein and other necessary ingredients.
+Look at the labels for ingredients such as brine shrimp and fish meal.

 Glass worms are a delicacy to your Betta fishy!
-These kinds of feedings should be considered as “treats” and shouldn’t be offered more than once per week.
+These kinds of feedings should be considered “treats” and shouldn’t be offered more than once per week.
 This will help avoid bloating.
 Nobody likes bloating.

 Overfeeding your Betta can be an issue if you are not careful.
-If feeding a pellet based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.
+If feeding a pellet-based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.

-Another rule of thumb when trying to figure out just how much to feed your betta is: Feed only what your betta will eat in 2 minutes, and not a second more.
-Whatever food left after those 2 minutes are up, pick up and out of the betta’s aquarium.
+Another rule of thumb when trying to figure out how much to feed your betta is to feed only what your betta will eat in 2 minutes.
+Whatever food is left after those 2 minutes is up, picked up, and out of the betta’s aquarium.

-Everybody gets sick once in awhile, and Bettas are no exception.
+Everybody gets sick once in a while, and Bettas are no exception.
 Careful observation of your Betta will ensure that you are able to catch any oncoming health problems before they become untreatable.

 Remember that a minimum of 78-80 degrees is required for a healthy Betta.
-Investing in an aquarium heater and a thermometer is a smart move on your part that your Betta will thank you for!
+Investing in an aquarium heater and a thermometer is a smart move on your part.

 If you notice that your Betta is missing small pieces of its tail or fins, or if they appear frayed at the ends, your Betta may have fin rot.
 As fin rot is most often caused by excessive ammonia in the aquarium, an ammonia test should be taken.

-Often, Bettas become bored if there is not enough space to swim about and lack of decent hiding places.
+Often, Bettas become bored if there is not enough space to swim about and enough decent hiding places.
 Bettas are very active and playful fish that need their space to explore!

 A Betta Care Video!